ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2022/gh-pages-mobile-authoring.md

 author: Ryan Robinson
 category: Websites
 tags:
-    - GitHub Pages
+    - Static Sites
-    - GitHub
+    - Git, GitLab, and GitHub
 ---

 [I’ve recently switched from hosting these tech posts on a WordPress site running on a shared host I pay a small fee for, over to GitHub Pages for free](/websites/github-pages/building-site/).
 It’s a great system and might be all you need if you’re a developer wanting to write and publish some content quickly.